-Melissa Riso Exposes Major Cleavage In Puffy Sleeve Crop Top: ‘Dating Secrets’
+Melissa Riso Exposes Major Cleavage In Puffy Sleeve Crop Top: 'Dating Secrets'

 Melissa Riso treated her 1.2 million Instagram followers to a sexy shot of herself on Tuesday afternoon.
 The actress also revealed a new show where she discusses the secrets to dating each week.

 In the photo, Melissa posed in front of a black background.
-She wore a white, peach, blue, and green floral cropped top.
-The garment had an elastic straight neckline that produced a ruching effect across the bust and puffy short sleeves.
-Melissa’s ample cleavage rounded out over the top, revealing a big look at her massive chest.
-Her breasts strained the hook and eye closure on the top, creating gaps that showed off more of her bosom.
-The shirt showed off the model’s toned abs and slender waist.
+She wore a floral crop top featuring colors white, peach, blue, and green.
+The garment had a straight, elastic neckline and a ruched detail across the bust, as well as puffy short sleeves.
+Melissa's ample cleavage rounded out over the top, revealing a great view of her voluptuous chest.
+Her breasts strained against the hook-and-eye closure on the top, creating gaps that showed even more skin.
+The shirt also revealed the model's toned abs and slender waist.

 "Wow!
 You are stunning as always.
 I can't wait to learn some of your thoughts on dating," enthused one fan who added red lips, roses, hearts, and flames.